 Retinal detachment occurs when a piece of the retina is lifted or pulled from its attachment to the back of the eye.
 It’s possible for this to take place after a PVD, which is why a visit to the eye doctor is recommended when frequent flashes of light occur in your vision.

-Columbia University’s Department of Ophthalmology compares it to a stamp being peeled off an envelope.
+It may help to think of it like a stamp being peeled off an envelope.
 There are times when the stamp is removed cleanly, and other times when pieces of the envelope are pulled off with the stamp.

-Posterior vitreous detachment usually is a common occurrence that does not threaten your sight.
+Posterior vitreous detachment is a common occurrence that often may not threaten your sight.
 But a retinal detachment is a medical emergency that can jeopardize your vision if treatment isn’t administered quickly.

 It’s important when you start seeing symptoms of PVD, to make an appointment with your eye doctor as soon as possible.
 They can take a look at the vitreous, as well as the retina, to determine whether the risk of retinal damage is present.